Princess-Sunset-Shimmer/UEFI_Arch-Linux_fastest_installation_and_configuration_guide/README.md

 ```
 then run `. /etc/bash.bashrc` to see the changes
 ## .other packages
-- System-Wide bash configuration

-ensure all User-Specific bash Config-File `~/.bashrc` have been removed\
-then open `/etc/bash.bashrc` and Clear up all Default-Contents inside and Follow the configuration below

 - general command alias
 ```bash
 alias ip='ip --color=auto'